BillyDM/billydm.github.io/content/blog/why-im-taking-a-break-from-meadowlark.md

 My interest in music production and music software started when our parents decided to get each of us kids a musical instrument one summer.
 Being into electronic music (*queue early 2000s techno*), I got one of those cheap Casio keyboards.
 The salesman convinced us to throw in a boxed copy of FL Studio with it.
 I ended up playing around with FL Studio far more than I did with the keyboard.

-I hated school growing up, although I still managed to get good grades.
-After highschool I went into college for computer engineering, *but* I quickly had a mental breakdown and dropped out after just two weeks.
-Luckily my parents are very supportive and they've been helping out.

-Ever since then I've been struggling to figure out what I want to do with my life.
-After college I've had a couple of temporary jobs here and there, but nothing I was happy with.
-I also have bad driving anxiety which doesn't help with job security here in the Midwest USA.
-I've also tried various things like game development (especially mobile game development) and music, but that venture didn't turn out like I hoped.
-For a while I took a class on IT and even landed an IT job with a startup, but then my health went really south and put me out of commission for a long time (I"m better now though).

-Also I'm not interested nor do I feel the desire to get married and/or start a family of my own.
-So I feel like I need something else to bring fulfillment in my life.
-I'm a creative person, so naturally I want to create something.

 A few years ago I got the idea to combine my passion for music software and programming and learn audio programming.
 At that time I also learned about the Rust programming language, which eventually led me to find the Rust Audio Discord server.
 From there I realized that it could actually be possible to create a DAW in Rust.
 And not just any DAW, one that I actually wanted to use myself.

 I knew going in that it was going to take a *long* time to develop a DAW, but I wanted a career I was passionate about.